Here's how you can still get a free Windows 10 upgrade | ZDNet

 If you're running the tool on a different PC, or if you just want more flexibility, choose the second option and save the installation files to a USB drive or as an ISO file.

-After the download is complete, mount the ISO file or open the flash drive in File Explorer and run Setup from there.
+After the download is complete, double-click the ISO file to mount it and open a File Explorer window; or, if you chose the option to create a bootable drive, open the USB flash drive in File Explorer and run Setup from there.

-And then just follow the prompts to complete the upgrade.
-You will not be asked for a product key, and when the upgrade is complete, you'll have a digital license to Windows 10, which you can confirm by going to Settings > Update & security > Activation.
+Then just follow the prompts to complete the upgrade.
+You will not be asked for a product key, and when the upgrade is complete and you've connected to the Internet, you'll have a digital license to Windows 10, which you can confirm by going to Settings > Update & security > Activation.

-The digital license is tied to that device, which means you can reformat the disk and perform a clean installation of the same edition of Windows 10 anytime.
+The digital license is associated with that specific device, which means you can reformat the disk and perform a clean installation of the same edition of Windows 10 anytime.
 You won't need a product key, and activation is automatic.

 Is your license valid?

-Note: Update (Nov 3 2017): Microsoft quietly announces end of last free Windows 10 upgrades